ITHit/WebDAVServerSamplesJava/README.md

 </li>
 <li>
 <a class="link-header" href="https://github.com/ITHit/WebDAVServerSamplesJava/tree/master/Java/collectionsync">
-<h2>WebDAV Server Example with Collection Synchronization support</h2>
+<h2>WebDAV Server Example with Collection Synchronization Support</h2>
 </a>

 <a href="https://github.com/ITHit/WebDAVServerSamplesJava/tree/master/Java/collectionsync">
 <p>
-This sample&nbsp;is a fully functional Class 2 WebDAV server that stores all data in the file system.
-It supports collection synchronization as per RFC 6578.
-The&nbsp;IT Hit WebDAV Ajax Library&nbsp;is used to display and browse server content on a default web page                                            <span>...</span>
+This sample&nbsp;is a fully functional Class 2 WebDAV server with&nbsp;collection synchronization support (RFC 6578) that stores all data in the file system.&nbsp;This sample is similar to what is provided by the Java demo WebDAV server at: https://webdavserver.com                                            <span>...</span>
 </p>
 </a>
 </li>